Visit Drupal NES Home Page

 unzip -o release.zip .

-Example if your Drupal codebase is in a subfolder like web or docroot and the zip archive has been downloaded to the project root:
+Example if your Drupal root is in a subfolder like web or docroot and the zip archive has been downloaded to the project root:

 Linux/macOS